vedderb/bldc/lispBM/README.md

 ```

 **Note**
 In firmware 6.06 the following temperature sensor convention was introduced for bms-temps-adc.
 So when using (get-bms-val 'bms-temps-adc 2) the maximum cell temperature should be returned.
+If a temperature returns less than -280 degC that reading is not applicable on that BMS.
 Keep in mind that it will take some time before all BMSes follow this convention after the 6.06 release.

 | Sensor Index | Function |
 |---|---|